gtoonstra/etl-with-airflow/_sources/datavault-bigdata.txt

 .. important::

     This example is work in progress.
-It is now loading the raw data vault, but I'm in the process of validating this approach against the Data Vault 2.0 Modeling Standards.
-There are some deviations that should be documented.
-It also requires a better way to pass 'schema' from one processing stage to another.
+The previous example had many disadvantages and after advanced insights, I've started reworking the example to become easier to manage.

 This example builds on the previous examples yet again and changes the pre-processing stage.
-In conversations with others I extracted some important principles out of data warehousing and integrated that with what modern technology offers us as reliability and technology.

 The Datavault 2.0 book contains a picture that displays how you'd extract data from a source system, hashes its business keys and then moves it into the data vault.
 The datavault 2 example was based